pkp/pkp-docs/learning-ojs/en/settings-distribution.md

 OJS provides the ability to collect online payments and manage subscriptions and author fee payments.

-Using the Paypal plugin, you can accept payments through Paypal, or you can accept manual payments (such as cheque, email transfer, etc.), but they must be made outside of OJS and are not automatically recorded in OJS.
+Using the PayPal plugin, you can accept payments through PayPal, or you can accept manual payments (such as cheque, email transfer, etc.), but they must be made outside of OJS and are not automatically recorded in OJS.
 If you would like to use a different payment service you will have to create your own plugin.

 ### Enable Payments